AniketGhosal/Student-Course-Management-Portal---A-complete-FullStack-Project/Frontend/README.md

 3rd Report: Successfully implemented Student portal connection with Login functionality.
 It means, students successfully logged in their portal with valid credentials.

+DAY 9 MONDAY - 15/09/2025

+1st Report: Successfully added Student Dashboard and Admin Dashboard with 'Login' button.
+Using 'Login' button, Student's now redirected to their student dashboard portal with their credentials and Admin's are redirected to their admin dashboard portal with their credentials.